+- 1 containerInformation (1-1: M, NR)

-1.2 containerIdentifier (1-1: M, NR)
+- 1.2 containerIdentifier (1-1: M, NR)

-- 1.2.1 containerIdentifierType (1-1: M, NR) - 1.2.2 containerIdentifierLocale (1-1: M, NR) - 1.2.3 containerIdentifierValue (1-1: M, NR)
+- 1.2.1 containerIdentifierType (1-1: M, NR)

+- 1.2.2 containerIdentifierLocale (1-1: M, NR)

+- 1.2.3 containerIdentifierValue (1-1: M, NR)

-4.3 State Category
+6.3 State Category

 The state metadata is an indication of the progress of any activities that are to be carried out against a container.
 For example, if a container holds many preservation objects, state may indicate whether all of the objects intended for a container have been included or not.
-Or, state may indicate an inprocess migration of a container.
+Or, state may indicate an in-process migration of a container.

-The elements of the State category are:
+The elements of the State category, as shown in Table 1, are:

-• State Type (containerStateType)

-• State Value (containerStateValue)
+- State Type (containerStateType) - State Value (containerStateValue)

-Туре Accepted Values Use INITIALIZING TRUE TRUE when the container is being initialized, i.e., the magic object, container provenance and/or catalog are being created READY ACTIVE FINALIZED ACTIVE when the container is ready to receive new POs or catalog changes FINALIZED when the container is closed, read- only, and cannot receive more POs NOT READY DESTROYED ERROR DESTROYED when the container has been destroyed and can no longer be read or modified.
+Туре Accepted Values Use INITIALIZING TRUE TRUE when the container is being initialized, i.e., the magic object, container provenance and/or catalog are being created READY ACTIVE FINALIZED ACTIVE when the container is ready to receive new POs or catalog changes FINALIZED when the container is closed, read-only, and cannot receive more POs NOT READY DESTROYED ERROR DESTROYED when the container has been destroyed and can no longer be read or modified.
 ERROR when there's a failure that cannot be specified using any other state type MIGRATING TRUE TRUE when the data stored in a container are being moved to/from another container